Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Models

-By following the work of GKX2020, the pyramid structure is applied in this chapter, which follows the sequence that:
+By following the work of GKX2020, the pyramid structure is applied in this chapter, which follows the sequence:

-Where the input dimension is equal to the feature’s number, $h(i),i=1,2,3…$ indicates the dimension of hidden layers.
+Where the input dimension is equal to the number of features, $h(i),i=1,2,3,\dots$ indicates the dimension of hidden layers.
 The output dimension is the number of output dimensions.
 GKX2020 simply used a fixed pyramid structure with $h_1 =32, h_2=16, h_3=8, h_4=4, h_5=2$ as suggested by \citet{Masters1993PracticalC++}.
 However, the fixed structure may not be adaptive for the variable input dimensions, and \citet{Coqueret2020MachineVersion} proposed a dynamic pyramid structure design method for MLP, which is:

-Where $I$ is the input dimension,$L$ is the hidden layer numbers. $U_k$ is the dimension of the hidden layer $k$ and $O$ is the output dimension.
-It provides a structure with a more reasonable shrinkage of input features.
-Our MLP models implement the \citet{Coqueret2020MachineVersion}’s method for constructing the pyramid structure with the output dimension of one implies one stock’s excess return series.
-The inputs are factors derived from firm characteristic- sorted portfolios, and one factor counts as one dimension.
+Where $I$ is the input dimension, $L$ is the number of hidden layers.
+It provides a structure with a more reasonable shrinkage of input factors.
+The MLP models implement the \citet{Coqueret2020MachineVersion}’s method for constructing the pyramid structure, with the output dimension of one, which represents an individual stock’s excess return series.
+A factor counts as one dimension of the input layer.\\